Research Internships

 Internship Duties

 The internship provides work experience in all aspects of managing collections in a major herbarium and an opportunity to contribute to a modern state flora program through a research project on some aspect of the flora of Pennsylvania.
-Duties include curation of botanical collections at The Academy of Natural Science , and participation in the Pennsylvania Flora Project at the Morris Arboretum (www.paflora.org).
+Duties include curation of botanical collections at The Academy of Natural Sciences, and participation in the Mid-Atlantic Megalopolis digitization project at the Morris Arboretum (www.mamdigitization.org/).

 As a member of the internship group at the Morris Arboretum, the Pennsylvania Flora Intern will participate in workshops, seminars, and field trips designed to demonstrate the varied aspects of management and operation of a public garden.
 The appointment includes a stipend plus University of Pennsylvania benefits package, including medical and dental insurance, two weeks paid vacation, sick leave, and tuition coverage for an additional 6 graduate credit hours.